 If you have ever entered Penrith, Cumbria, from the M6 via the A592, you may have noticed that opposite the main railway station sits a set of sandstone ruins.
 The ruins of Penrith Castle, within Penrith Castle Park.

-It can be surreal experience to step from the traffic and modern town with its comings and goings, then through the stone archway and into the Castle Park that the ruins stand in.
-A castle that carries more history than people may know.
 Down the road I had taken a look at a castle with a very different history, Brougham Castle.
-Here though, a little North in Penrith itself, the sandstone ruins tell a very different tale.
+Here though, a little further North from there in Penrith itself, a different set of sandstone ruins tell a very different story.

 Penrith Castle Park

 Of course, the castle and moat is not the only thing to explore within the Castle Park.
 There are gardens, tennis courts, bowling greens, crazy golf and more.

 Flowerbeds ready for spring and summer colour, trees lining the paths.
 The old bandstand sitting in the centre.